4 Ways to Stop Your Mac from Going to Sleep

 1. Change Energy Saver settings

-The most obvious option.
-Open System Settings, go to Energy Saver (on a desktop Mac) or Battery (on a laptop), and drag the "Turn display off after" slider to "Never."
-Your Mac won't sleep on its own anymore.
+Most obvious option.
+System Settings, Energy Saver (or Battery on a laptop), drag "Turn display off after" to "Never."
+Mac won't sleep on its own anymore.

-The downside is it's global and permanent until you change it back.
-If you're on a laptop and forget to revert this, your Mac will stay awake all night and drain the battery.
-There's no way to say "never sleep, but only on weekdays" or "never sleep, but only when I'm plugged in."
-It's all or nothing.
+Catch: it's global and stays that way until you change it back.
+On a laptop, forget overnight and you'll find a dead battery in the morning.
+No way to say "never sleep, but only on weekdays" or "never sleep, but only when plugged in."
+It's a blunt instrument.

 2. The Hot Corners trick

-This one is more of a workaround than a real solution.
-Go to System Settings, then Desktop & Dock, then Hot Corners.
-You can assign "Put Display to Sleep" to a corner, but more usefully, you can assign "Disable Screen Saver" to a corner and park your cursor there.
+More of a workaround than a solution.
+System Settings โ†’ Desktop & Dock โ†’ Hot Corners.
+Assign "Disable Screen Saver" to a corner and park your cursor there.

-The problem is your cursor has to stay in that corner.
-Move it and the effect goes away.
-It's fragile, easy to break accidentally, and not something you can set and forget.
+Problem: your cursor has to stay in that corner.
+Move it and the effect disappears.
+Fragile, easy to break by accident.

 3. A system-level keep-awake app

-Apps like Amphetamine and Lungo sit in your menu bar and prevent sleep using the macOS system API.
-Click the icon, your Mac stays awake.
-Click again, normal behavior resumes.
+Apps like Amphetamine and Lungo sit in your menu bar and tell macOS not to sleep using the system API.
+Click the icon, Mac stays awake.
+Click again, back to normal.
 Amphetamine is free with a deep trigger system.
-Lungo is $4 and beautifully simple.
+Lungo is $4 and clean.

-These work well for most people.
-The limitation is that they operate at the system level, which means your Mac stays awake but isn't generating any real user activity.
+Works well for most people.
+The gap: they operate at the system level, so your Mac stays awake but there's no actual user activity happening.
 Remote desktop sessions can still time out.
-Messaging apps can still mark you as away.
-And if your IT department has locked sleep settings via MDM, system API calls might be blocked.
+Slack and Teams can still mark you as away.
+And if IT locked sleep settings via MDM, system API calls might be blocked too.

-Good for: people who want a simple toggle and don't need mouse activity or advanced conditions.
+Makes sense for: people who want a simple toggle and don't need mouse activity or smart conditions.

 4. A mouse jiggler app

-A mouse jiggler moves your cursor at regular intervals to reset the idle timer. macOS sees it as real user activity, which means it works everywhere: corporate environments with locked settings, remote desktop sessions, messaging apps that track your status.
+A mouse jiggler moves your cursor at regular intervals. macOS sees real user activity, so it works everywhere: corporate environments with locked settings, remote desktop sessions with their own idle timeouts, messaging apps that track your status.

-Shake It On is a mouse jiggler that lives in your menu bar.
-It moves your cursor with smooth, organic motion and has 12+ smart conditions so it only runs when you actually need it.
+Shake It On does this from your menu bar with smooth, organic cursor movement and 17 smart conditions.
 Pause when the camera is on.
 Pause on battery.
-Only run on weekdays.
+Only run weekdays.
 Only run when a specific app is open.
-Set it up once and forget about it.
+Configure it once and don't think about it again.

-Shake It On keeps your Mac awake with organic mouse movement and 12+ smart conditions.
-Get Shake It On for $9.99
+Shake It On keeps your Mac awake with organic mouse movement and 17 smart conditions.

 Tip